-Culture can be defined as the way in which a group of people solves problems and reconciles dilemmas (Schein, 1985).
-Taking this definition as a starting point, it can be argued that NC is a particular pattern of thinking and acting that is espoused by people in a society, modelled around collective values, beliefs, symbols and practices, and inherently different from the systems of other groups of people and societies (Kuchta and Sukpen, 2013).
-National culture may be construed to represent a phenomenon of immense complexity in that it seeks to articulate the understanding of society.
-However, for the purposes of this study, when a group of people exist for quite an amount of time and have strong elements (e.g., common language, mass media, educational and political systems, etc.) to affect a common mental programming of its citizens, then we say they have the same national culture (Ojiako et al., 2012; Hofstede, and Minkov, 2010).
-Again, this research takes a population living in a country and sharing similar backgrounds, ideas, norms, beliefs and values as a population from the same national culture (Owusu Ansah and Louw, 2019).
+Culture can be defined as how a group of people solves problems and reconciles dilemmas (Schein, 1985).
+Taking this definition as a starting point, it can be argued that NC is a particular pattern of thinking and acting that is espoused by people in a society, modelled around collective values, beliefs, symbols and practices and inherently different from the systems of other groups of people and societies (Kuchta and Sukpen, 2013).
+NC may be construed to represent a phenomenon of immense complexity in that it seeks to articulate the understanding of society.
+However, for this study, when a group of people exist for quite an amount of time and have strong elements (e.g., common language, mass media, educational and political systems, etc.) to affect the common mental programming of its citizens, then we say they have the same NC (Ojiako et al., 2012; Hofstede and Minkov, 2010).
+Again, this research takes a population living in a country and sharing similar backgrounds, ideas, norms, beliefs and values as a population from the same NC (Ansah and Louw, 2019).

-The culture of a nation manifests in a number of ways (Ankrah et al., 2009; Hofstede et al., 2010), from the invisible and sometimes unconscious actions (e.g., values, beliefs and underlying assumptions) to very visible and tangible manifestations (e.g., artefacts, creations and behaviour norms or symbols, heroes and rituals).
+The culture of a nation manifests in many ways (Ankrah, Proverbs and Debrah, 2009; Hofstede, Hofstede and Minkov, 2010), from the invisible and sometimes unconscious actions (e.g., values, beliefs and underlying assumptions) to very visible and tangible manifestations (e.g., artefacts, creations and behaviour norms or symbols, heroes and rituals).